- Written by Dr.Mehmet Demircioglu

 The donor area also needs checking.
 The back and sides of the scalp can be involved too, not only the top.
 If the donor skin is irritated, extraction and healing deserve extra caution.

-The case should not be judged from one word like dandruff.
+The case cannot be judged from one word like dandruff.
 The real questions are what kind of flaking it is, how severe it becomes, how often it appears, which zones are involved, and what you tend to do when it itches.

 Surgery should usually be delayed if there is heavy scaling, intense redness, open skin, bleeding from scratching, pustules, crusting, infection, strong pain, or uncontrolled itching.
 Recent treatment changes also make me cautious when the patient does not yet know whether the scalp is improving or worsening.